There are so many items to buy on the BJJ market… What gear is actually worth buying?

 A good, versatile compression wrap that accommodates ice packs.
 We beat ourselves up on a daily basis, and very often our joints suffer.
 In many cases, simply icing the area of a minor injury can help heal it much faster.
 Granted there are injuries for which physical therapists are now recommending AGAINST icing, but the severity of most injuries can be reduced by compression and icing.
 There are wraps made specifically for this purpose and they are a good investment for any serious jiujiteiro.

-Shop for the best compression shorts with cup to protect your groin!
+Compression shorts with cup to protect your groin at MMA Overload

 These are just 5 accessories that, if you don’t have, you might want to consider making an investment.